timhugh/dotfiles/ISSUES.md

 - [x] If the ~/.bash_profile.d symlink already exists, another one will be created inside the directory.
 - [x] I haven't actually tested, but I suspect the install script will shit the bed if you run it outside the `/bash` directory.
+- [ ] New dmc-set command will happily write the name of a nonexistent machine to the config file.

 ## Vim